 Once solely the remit of athletes, sports nutrition has now gone mainstream thanks to large-scale advertising campaigns (we’re looking at you Lucozade) and the growth of the fitness market.

-- Sports supplements are the largest market sector accounting for 80%, followed by sports foods and then sports drinks [Grand View Research].
+- In the USA, sports supplements are the largest market sector accounting for 80%, followed by meal replacement and weight loss products [Grand View Research].

-- The growth of gyms and fitness studios is also fuelling an increase in sports nutrition product sales [Wellness Creative Co].
+- The growth of gyms and fitness studios was previously fuelling an increase in sports nutrition product sales however recent global events have reversed this trend [Wellness Creative Co].

 - The vast majority of products are still sold through bricks and mortar stores, despite the boom in e-commerce [Grand View Research].